tomduff/matrix-sequencer/README.md

 ### Edit Mode 3 - Clock settings
+_Note - these settings are not currently persisted, nor are any useful indicators displayed when editing_
 + 1/Length
   + Rotate - Change the internal clock speed (~60bpm to 240bpm) changes by 1 bpm at a time so quite slow)
   + Click -  Start/Stop the internal clock (when running the external clock input is ignored)